How Engagements Typically Work

 Not every situation warrants further evaluation.

-MNSS helps organizations decide whether to proceed—not how far to go.
+MNS helps organizations decide whether to proceed—not how far to go.
 The pace and scope are always determined by the organization.